YashDixit26/Personal-Voice-Assistant/README.md

 ## 🔐 Your Voice Is Your Key

 Drogon stays inactive until you **unlock it using a spoken password**.
 With a smart, voice-based authentication system, your assistant remains secure even in a shared environment — ensuring that **only your voice activates Drogon**.
+With this voice-based access control:
+  🧠 Drogon performs user verification through audio input 🔒 Only users who know the authorized voice command can activate the assistant 🗣️ It offers a hands-free, secure login experience without needing keyboard or mouse input

 ---

 ## 🔄 Working of the Project

 ### 🔁 Startup Phase
-- Drogon greets the user and prompts for a voice password.
+- Drogon greets the user with a time-based welcome message and prompts for a voice password.
-- If the correct password is spoken, Drogon is activated.
+- If the correct password is spoken, Drogon is activated and ready for commands.
-- Incorrect attempts are counted and capped at 3, after which access is denied.
+- Incorrect attempts are counted and capped at 3, after which access is denied to ensure security.
+- This ensures only the authorized user can activate and control Drogon.

 ### 🧠 Command Listening Loop
-- After successful authentication, Drogon enters an infinite loop to listen for voice commands.
+- After successful authentication, Drogon enters an infinite loop where it continuously listens for voice commands.
+- Each voice input is processed and matched against supported commands in real-time

 ### 🧾 Command Handling
 Based on keywords (like `"Wikipedia"`, `"search"`, `"joke"`, etc.), Drogon performs specific actions:
-- Opens web pages
+- Opens web pages (YouTube, Google, Amazon, Flipkart, etc.)
-- Plays media
+- Plays media (music from PC, YouTube, Spotify)
-- Fetches search results
+- Fetches search results via Google Custom Search API or Wikipedia
-- Sends emails
+- Sends emails to predefined contacts using SMTP
-- Tells time
+- Tells the current time using system clock
-- Executes system commands like shutdown or exit
+- Executes system commands like shutdown, open VS Code, or open drives
+- Drogon responds verbally to confirm every action it performs.

 ### ✅ Task Completion
 - Once a task is completed, Drogon ends the command loop for that session unless exited manually.

 ### 📴 Exit
-- On commands like `"exit"` or `"quit Drogon"`, the assistant shuts down gracefully with a farewell message.
+- On voice commands like `"exit"` or `"quit Drogon"`, the assistant shuts down gracefully with a goodbye message.
+- This allows users to end the session naturally, maintaining a smooth user experience.
 ---

 ## 🧠 What Drogon Can Do (So Far!)